-Case worker and court advocate Lisa Rahiem, 54, shared with us what a typical day in her life as a domestic violence advocate for Thrive SC, a transitional housing nonprofit for survivors in South Carolina, looks like.
+Case worker and court advocate Lisa Rahiem, shared with us what a typical day in her life was like when she was a domestic violence advocate for Thrive SC, a transitional housing nonprofit for survivors in South Carolina, looks like.
 She is the former assistant director of CASA, or Citizens Against Spouse Abuse, and also currently works with Project Unity.

 DomesticShelters: What led you to become a victim advocate?

 Lisa: I became an advocate after my nephew was killed when he was in college.
 He was three months shy of graduating and being commissioned as an officer in the Army.
 He went out to a bar and a guy was harassing a woman in his group and my nephew told him to leave her alone.
 There was a shooting and he along with another college student were killed.
 I majored in criminal justice.
 I wanted to make sure victims know their rights.

 DS: What time does your day typically start?

 Lisa: I’m up at 6:30.
 I let my dogs, Madison and Beaufort, out and begin to strategize what my day is going to be like and what I should wear.
 Some days I know I’m just going to be moving furniture.
 And then there are days when I’m going to court with a client.
 Even when I’m dressed up, I keep a pair of tennis shoes and sweatpants in the car because my day changes.
 I check on my clients in transitional housing, if time permits, before making it into the office by about 8:30.

 DS: How many survivors do you talk to on a daily basis?
 Are there constantly new survivors coming in?

 Lisa: I probably speak to five to six people on a daily basis—these are my ongoing clients.
 And then, there are about eight to nine new crisis calls every day.
 I spend a lot of my day on the phone.